neelkamath/omni-chat-backend/docs/spec.md

 - Messages consisting solely of a single emoji will have the emoji enlarged.
 - You can require a password or biometric to unlock the app.
 - Allow the user to draw messages.
 The GUI could have a drawing option, which would be converted to an image file before sending.
+- Allow the user to share their location in-app.
+For example, an option to send their location via a Google Maps URL could be included.
+- Show link previews so that URLs show relevant info about websites shared in messages, such as a Google Maps URL.
+For example, you could use [SwiftLinkPreview](https://github.com/LeonardoCardoso/SwiftLinkPreview) for iOS.
 - Allow users to create record audio in-app.
 - When a user who isn't in the user's contacts creates a chat with the user, it should go to an "Invites" tab where the user will have to go to ignore the chat, delete the chat, block the user, or add them to their contacts so that the chat will appear in the "Chats" tab.
 Otherwise, users and bots might spam each other, especially if they're a celebrity.
 - When clicking a poll message, each option should show the users who voted for it, and the users who didn't vote for any option should be displayed.